neuroailab/brainmodel_utils/README.md

 # brainmodel_utils
-Basic utilities for comparing models to neural & behavioral data, along with packaging these data.
+Basic utilities for comparing models to neural & behavioral data, along with packaging these data in Python (from Matlab).

 # Installation
 To install run: